amitparikh-777/demo-parikh/README.md

 Author: Amit Parikh

-This project create for the purposed of demoing api integration, reusable components, lazy loaded images, material components, unit testing.
+This project is was created for the purposes of demoing api integration, reusable components, lazy loading images, material components, unit testing.

 ## Development server